 Your Employer Annual Return was due by 19 May following the end of the 2012-13 tax year.
 For most employers this is the last Employer Annual Return they will need to complete.

-This guide lists the different ways you can file your return online and sets out what you need to do to get started.
+This guide lists the different ways you can file your return online and sets out what you need to do.
 It explains how to amend your return if you need to make a change after it has been filed.
-And it provides a link to separate guidance for employers who are exempt from the requirement to file online.
+And it provides a link to separate guidance for employers who are exempt from filing their Employer Annual Return online.

 On this page:

 This is the last Employer Annual Return most employers will need to complete.
 PAYE in real time (or RTI) reporting started on 6 April 2013.
 You will have received a letter from HM Revenue & Customs (HMRC) 'The way you report PAYE is changing.
 Are you ready'.